XXVAngel/Breachobjectives/README.md

 - Visit Head Office and get high as a kite
 - Visit the Medical Bay
 - Use SCP-294 in the cafeteria.
 You need quarters to operate it.
-- Return to Heavy Containment

 ## Heavy Containment Zone 2/2
 Return to the Heavy Containment Zone to confront SCP-079

 ### Objectives
-1. Confront SCP-079 inside his Containment Chamber.
+1. Confront SCP-079 inside his Containment Chamber
 2. Return to Entrance Zone

 ## Entrance Zone 2/2
-Return to the entrance zone to complete the game.
+Return to the Entrance Zone for the last

 ### Objectives
 1. Go to the Electrical Center and turn Remote Door Control back on